znxlwm/pytorch-MNIST-CelebA-cGAN-cDCGAN/README.md

-# pytorch-MNIST-cGAN
+# pytorch-MNIST-cGAN-cDCGAN
-Pytorch implementation conditional Generative Adversarial Networks (cGAN) [1] for MNIST [2] dataset
+Pytorch implementation conditional Generative Adversarial Networks (cGAN) [1] and conditional Generative Adversarial Networks (cDCGAN; it will be update soon) for MNIST [2] dataset

 * you can download
   - MNIST dataset: http://yann.lecun.com/exdb/mnist/